Michigan City White Caps

 The Michigan City White Caps were a minor league baseball team based in Michigan City, Indiana from 1956 to 1959.
 The White Caps were a member of the Class C Midwest League (1956–1959).
-The team set the foundation for today's West Michigan White Caps of the Midwest League.

 Baseball Hall of Fame member Juan Marichal played for the 1958 Michigan City White Caps.

 History

 The franchise had played in Hannibal, Missouri as the Hannibal Stags, before moving to Michigan City in 1956.
 The Michigan City White Caps became a become a charter member of the newly named Midwest League in 1956.

 The White Caps were affiliated with the Giants, who played in New York from 1956 to 1957 and San Francisco from 1958 to 1959.
 The Michigan City franchise folded after the 1959 Midwest League season.
-The nickname name was restored to the region when today's West Michigan White Caps began play in the 1994 Midwest League.
+The nickname name was restored to the region when today's West Michigan Whitecaps began play in the 1994 Midwest League.

 Baseball Hall of Fame Inductee Juan Marichal pitched for Michigan City in 1958.
 Marichal captured the Midwest League Pitcher of the Year award, after a 21–8 record, 1.87 ERA and 246 strikeouts.

 On August 12, 1957 Bobby Bolin threw a no-hitter against the Dubuque Packers, in an 11–0 victory.

 During the White Caps era, Michigan City was home to the Jaymar-Ruby Corporation (1922–2009), Jaymar-Rubs produced the then-popular Sansabelt dress pants, among other apparel.
 As a perk, White Caps players were given free dress pants by the company.
 Allegedly, Juan Marichal did not like the pants and gave them away.